-The fact that a child has reached 16 years of age, is living independently or is in further education, does not change his or her status or entitlement to services or protection under the Children Act 1989.'
-(Working Together to Safeguard Children: A guide to inter-agency working to safeguard and promote the welfare of children 2018).
+The fact that a child has reached 16 years of age, is living independently or is in further education, does not change his or her status or entitlement to services or protection under the Children Act 1989 (revised 2004) and Working Together to Safeguard Children: A guide to inter-agency working to safeguard and promote the welfare of children December 2023).

-Care experienced students (Cared For and Care Leavers) and students with special educational needs up to age 25 may also need additional services, assistance, protection and consideration.
+Care experienced students (Cared For and Care Leavers), young carers, young parents and students with special educational needs up to age 25 may also need additional services, assistance, protection and consideration.